MindOfMatter/Excalandia_patcher/README.md

 ## Key Features

 - **Automated Mod Downloads**: Downloads mods directly from Modrinth using their project IDs, ensuring compatibility and compliance with licensing.
-- **Audio Asset Replacement**: Easily replace or modify audio assets in mods using scripts for batch processing.
 - **Flexible Structure**: Scripts designed to work with the CurseForge modding framework while allowing custom modifications to enhance gameplay.

 ---